Belarus–Uzbekistan relations

-Belarusian-Uzbek relations refers to the bilateral relations between the Republic of Belarus and the Republic of Uzbekistan.
-Diplomatic relations between the two countries were established on 21 January 1993, with the Belarusian Embassy in Tashkent being opened in February 1994.
+Diplomatic relations between Belarus and Uzbekistan were established on 21 January 1993, with the Belarusian Embassy in Tashkent being opened in February 1994.
 Uzbekistan also has an embassy in Minsk.

 State visits

 Belarusian President Alexander Lukashenko paid official visits to Uzbekistan in December 1994 and September 2018.
-According to his former campaign manager Alexander Feduta, Lukashenko in the former visit was asked by Mayor Kozim Tulyaganov through him to allow the performance of young women in traditional clothes to stop, citing that "the women were freezing in their costumes", to which Lukashenko stayed for a further 15 minutes, which Feduta claims displayed the Belarusian leader's "cruelty".
+According to his former campaign manager Alyaksandr Feduta, Lukashenko in the former visit was asked by Mayor Kozim Tulyaganov through him to allow the performance of young women in traditional clothes to stop, citing that "the women were freezing in their costumes", to which Lukashenko stayed for a further 15 minutes, which Feduta claims displayed the Belarusian leader's "cruelty".
 Lukashenko's 2018 visit was the first to occur in 24 years, being held on 13–14 September of that year.

 Uzbek President Islam Karimov visited Minsk in October 2014.
 His successor Shavkat Mirziyoyev also visited Minsk on 1 August 2019.